 - The AFL provider must be an agency.
-Individuals and independent practitioners may not contract with Vaya to operate an AFL. - The AFL provider must maintain personnel files for all employees, including documentation of required training(s), healthcare personnel registry and criminal background checks for both primary staff and back-up staff. - The AFL site must be the primary residence of the AFL provider (includes couples or single person) who receives reimbursement for cost of care. - If the AFL serves more than one member or a member under age 18, the site must be licensed by DHSR.
-If the AFL is serving a single individual at an unlicensed site, it cannot provide services to another member while licensure is pending. - A Back-up Staffing Plan must be in place, and the back-up staff must be employees of the AFL provider.

-- The AFL provider must cooperate with required annual health and safety reviews completed by the Vaya Contract Performance Unit. - AFL providers must notify the assigned care coordinator prior to moving a member to a new AFL site.
-Failure to do so may result in adverse action, including, but not limited to, an overpayment finding and/or contract termination. - All AFL providers must meet Vaya insurance requirements, including coverage for general liability, property and automobile liability. - All documentation for service provision must meet requirements of Controlling Authority and be readily available for review upon request.
+Individuals and independent practitioners may not contract with Vaya to operate an AFL. - The AFL provider must maintain personnel files for all employees, including documentation of required training(s), healthcare personnel registry and criminal background checks for both primary staff and back-up staff. - The AFL site must be the primary residence of the AFL caregiver (includes couples or single person) who receives reimbursement for cost of care. - If the AFL caregiver serves more than one member or a member under age 18, the site must be licensed by DHSR.
+If the AFL is serving a single individual at an unlicensed site, it cannot provide services to another member while licensure is pending. - A Back-up Staffing Plan must be in place, and the back-up staff must be employees of the AFL provider. - The AFL provider and caregiver must cooperate with required annual health and safety reviews completed by the Vaya Contract Performance Unit. - AFL providers must notify the assigned care manager prior to moving a member to a new AFL site.
+Failure to do so may result in adverse action, including, but not limited to, an overpayment finding and/or contract termination. - All AFL providers must meet Vaya insurance requirements, including coverage for general liability, property and automobile liability. - All documentation for service provision must meet requirements of Controlling Authority and be readily available for review upon request. - The AFL caregiver may not be a relative (by blood or marriage) of the member receiving services. - A member may not receive residential supports while living in a private home with his/her relatives (by blood or marriage).